 AGB helps you deliver long-term prosperity.

-Identify if you are on the buy side or sell side.
+- For a merger or affiliation, identify if you are on the buy side or sell side.

-Create a board subcommittee to discreetly begin exploring options and alternatives.
+- Create a board subcommittee to discreetly begin exploring options and alternatives.

 Meet one of our leadership experts.